sdpython/onnx-array-api/_doc/tutorial/onnx_api.rst

 ++++++++++++

 :epkg:`sklearn-onnx` also implements its own API to add custom graphs.
-It was designed to shorten the time spend in reimplementing the scikit-learn code into onnx code.
-It can be used to implement a new converted as described in this example:
+It was designed to shorten the time spent in reimplementing :epkg:`scikit-learn` code into :epkg:`onnx` code.
+It can be used to implement a new converter mapped a custom model as described in this example:
 `Implement a new converter
 <https://onnx.ai/sklearn-onnx/auto_tutorial/plot_icustom_converter.html>`_.
-But it can also be used to build standalone example:
+But it can also be used to build standalone models.

 .. runpython::
     :showcode:

     import numpy as np
     import onnx
+    import onnx.helper as oh
     from onnx_array_api.plotting.text_plot import onnx_simple_text_plot